solita/solita.github.com/_posts/2017-11-28-AWS-reInvent-first-announcements.md

 ---

 ## About re:Invent 2017
 This year re:Invent is bigger than ever.
 The whole event has spread throughout Las Vegas strip between MGM Grand and Encore hotels.
 Biggest venues this year are Venetian, MGM Grand and Aria.
-It is clear from the city streets that Vegas is packed with 40 000 AWS enthuasists.
+It is clear from the city streets that Vegas is packed with 40 000 AWS enthusiasts.

 ![Reinvent](/img/aws/reinvent_2017.jpeg)